Lando-cmd/NTWK-Scanner/README.md

-Features
+# Python Network Scanner

--Scans local network IP range for active hosts -Retrieves MAC and IP addresses using ARP requests -Scans for common open ports using TCP socket connections -Outputs results to both JSON and CSV formats
+A Python tool to scan local network IP ranges for active hosts, retrieve their MAC and IP addresses via ARP, and scan common TCP ports.
+Results are saved in both JSON and CSV formats.

+## Features
+- Scans local subnet for active devices using ARP requests
+- Retrieves MAC and IP addresses of active hosts
+- Scans specified TCP ports using socket connections
+- Outputs results to scan_results.json and scan_report.csv

-How It Works
+## How It Works
-Uses ARP requests to identify active devices within a given subnet Scans each active device for specified TCP ports Stores results in scan_results.json and scan_report.csv
+- Uses ARP requests to discover active devices in a subnet
+- Scans each active device for specified open TCP ports
+- Stores scan results in JSON and CSV files

-Requirements
+## Requirements
-Python 3.x
+- Python 3.x

-scapy
-To install required libraries, run: pip install scapy
+- scapy library (install with `pip install scapy`)

-Usage
+## Usage
-Edit the script as needed:

-Set your target IP range in the ip_range variable (e.g., "192.168.1.1/24")
+- Set your target IP range in the `ip_range` variable (e.g., "192.168.1.1/24")

-Define the list of ports to scan in ports_to_scan (e.g., [22, 80, 443])
+- Define ports to scan in `ports_to_scan` (e.g., [22, 80, 443])

-Then run the script:
+- Run the script:
-python NetworkScanner.py

-Notes
+## Notes
-Requires administrative/root privileges to send ARP packets
+- Requires admin/root privileges to send ARP packets

-Use responsibly on networks you own or have permission to scan
+- Use responsibly on networks you own or have permission to scan

+## License
-License
+MIT License
-This project is open-source and available under the MIT License.